learn-co-curriculum/phase-0-bash-navigation/README.md

 `/home/username`.
 The `/` on the far left of the path name means the very top of the file system "tree."
 The `/` directory is also called the "root" directory.
-It contains all the "top-level directories" that can contain sub-directories (...which can contain subdirectories, which can contain subdirectories, on and on).
+It contains all the "top-level directories" that can contain sub-directories (...which can contain sub-directories, which can contain sub-directories, on and on).

 **NOTE:** When navigating through a directory, it often helps if we picture the